pmbuko/KerbMinder/README.md

-⚠️ This project is  nolonger maintained ⚠️
+⚠️ This project is no longer maintained ⚠️

 We invite you to check MacAdminsDoc [Active Directory](http://macadminsdoc.readthedocs.io/en/master/Integration/Active_Directory.html) page to select an alternative such as: